nikhilRP/nikhilRP.github/_posts/2016-08-18-SVM-scaling-and-tuning.md

 * The subtraction of the mean from the original value (Similar to Rescaling) makes it Zero-mean.
 * The division by standard deviation makes it unit variance.

-Soft normalization is implemented in sklearn as preprocessing.StandardScalar
+Soft normalization is implemented in sklearn as [StandardScalar](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html)

 usage: